|'Allo. My name is Inigo Montoya.|

 “You won’t survive without me, Duncan,” he said snakily.
 “There are guards sympathetic to your cause.
 I knew you would come.
 They are willing to look the other way—provided, of course, that I signal them.
 If I don’t signal them, you won’t make it out of here.
 The guards at the entrance gate are sympathizers.
 But unless I signal them, you’ll never leave this place alive.”

-I’m no swordmaster like the captain, but that doesn’t mean I don’t know how to handle a blade.
+I was no swordmaster like the captain, but that didn’t mean I didn’t know how to handle a blade.
 I flicked the tip of it into his finger and gave it a nice cut.
 He dropped the keys and I fed my blade through the ring and flipped them to my free hand.

 “Signal the guards,” I said, just able to hold on to my temper, “ and you get to live.
 Don’t signal the guards, or give them the wrong signal, and this prison is your tomb.
 I’ll see to it personally.
 Move it.”

 Bacco, middle finger in his mouth, scampered indignantly out of his bedroom.

 Guards were at the stairwell.

 “To the front,” I ordered Bacco.
 “Give the signal.”